infinitered/ignite-bowser/readme.md

 ### Redux, Sagas

 Contains a preconfigured Redux and Redux-Sagas setup.
 Review each file carefully to see how Redux interacts with your application.

+Here again we have generators to help you out.
+You just have to use one of the following:

+* `ignite g redux Amazing` - Will generate and link the redux for `Amazing`.
+* `ignite g saga Amazing` - The same as above, but for the Sagas

 _TODO: explain more about Redux & Redux Sagas here_